viirya/mesos/frameworks/torque/README.txt

 ---------------------------------------

 ==FRAMEWORK EXECUTOR==
 The mesos executor for this framework will run pbs_mom and tell it to look at the framework scheduler as its host.
 Thus, you will need to have pbs_mom installed on all mesos slave nodes that might run tasks for this framework.
-This is done as part of the ~/mesos-ec2/setup-frameworks/torque/setup-torque script (the location of this script might move around, and it actually currently not committed to master, I don't think? --andyk, 9/15/10).
+This is done as part of the ~/mesos-ec2/framework-setup/torque/setup-torque script.

 You should be able to ssh into a slave node and see pbs_mom running (e.g. by running `ps aux|grep pbs_mom`.
 You can manually interact with pbs_mom using the `momctl` program.